SpongePowered/SpongeDocs/source/about/faq.rst

 There have also been community implementations due to the flexibility of the API:

-(1) **LanternServer**, an open source and compatible Minecraft: Java Edition server that implements the SpongeAPI.
-It
+(1) **LanternServer**, an open source and compatible Minecraft: Java Edition server that implements the Sponge API.
-    does not rely on the vanilla codebase at all, allowing for it be more configurable, open, and performant.
+    It does not rely on the vanilla codebase at all, allowing for it be more configurable, open, and performant.
     While still a work in progress, their project is quite promising and may one day be the choice for servers not looking to run Forge mods.
 You can find their project `on Github <https://github.com/LanternPowered/LanternServer>`_.